 Prompt Information and Training

-Let’s face it: while employee turnover is a huge predicament (separation costs), training new employees is bigger (replacement and training costs).
+Let’s face it: while employee turnover is a huge predicament (separation costs), training new employees is more significant (replacement and training costs).
 Having them acclimatized and integrated is an inconvenience-no employer wishes to face.
 Appropriate orientation programs put in place, coupled with the implementation of “work buddies” can do wonders.

 All employees should be made aware of the core values and missions of the company so that they are on board with every activity.
 A growing body of evidence notes – “presenting applicants with a realistic job preview during the recruitment process has a positive effect on retention of those new hires.”